 – Manufacturers’ requirements

 At AerialLiftCertification, we know that adult learning is interactive.
 We use interactive, state-of-the-art e-learning technology.
 We teach you more than just how to pass your boom lift certification test.
 We teach you how to be a safe aerial lift operator.
 We aim to make you a very old certified boom operator, spinning yarns to your great-grandkids about how you repaired buildings way up in the sky.
-And for all the unique characteristics that define the boom lift vs scissor lift requirements, ALC has everything you need for complete, comprehensive OSHA approved training!
+And for all the unique characteristics that define the boom lift vs scissor lift requirements, ALC has everything you need for complete, comprehensive OSHA compliant training!

 In terms of functionality, a scissor lift is a type of aerial work platform (AWP), aerial device, elevating work platform (EWP), or a mobile elevating work platform (MEWP).
 All of these devices are used to provide access for personnel and/or equipment to work in areas that would otherwise be inaccessible, mostly because they are too high.